 YouTube makes money primarily through advertising.
-Rather than the banner ads you see on many websites, YouTube places advertisements on videos, either a short video ad before (similar to a commercial) or a pop-up image and text during the video.
+Rather than the banner ads you see on many websites, it places advertisements on videos, either a short video ad before (similar to a commercial) or a pop-up image and text during the video.
 Occasionally, these ads can be skipped or closed after a length of time.

 YouTube also has a program called "YouTube Partners" where, if a user's videos are popular enough, they can split the advertising revenue with YouTube.
 The user typically takes 55% of the advertising revenue for their own videos, with the other 45% going to YouTube.
-Over 1 million users on YouTube are part of this program; some are private individuals, while others are major corporations who have licensed YouTube to display their advertisements and other exclusive content.
+Over 1 million users are part of this program; some are private individuals, while others are major corporations who have licensed YouTube to display their advertisements and other exclusive content.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!